realizse/realitemsdocs/pages/whitepaper/whitepaper.md

 ##  Abstract

 A mutually agreed upon single source of truth in any _product life cycle_ would allow stakeholders to bypass costly trust-building processes and thus increase efficiency and reduce costs.
-A technology that uses cryptographic digital signatures to create irrefutable and universally accepted digital identities which are paired to real-world items would increase transaparency and empower stakeholders to make quicker and more intelligent decisions.
-By establishing consenus about the state of an item, friction is reduced and time-consuming, error-prone processes can be removed, optimized, or automated.
+A technology that uses cryptographic digital signatures to create irrefutable and universally accepted digital identities which are paired to real-world items would increase transparency and empower stakeholders to make quicker and more intelligent decisions.
+By establishing a consenus about the state of an item, friction is reduced and time-consuming, error-prone processes can be removed, optimized, or automated.
 The benefits of digital proofs extend far beyond merely improving existing processes.
 When a stakeholder has instant access to the real-time attributes of an item such as provenance, shipping history, location, custody, and ownership, new value-add services and industries can be created.

 ## Introduction

 The Fourth Industrial Revolution, or Industry 4.0, was coined by World Economic Forum Founder Klaus Schwab as the “blurring boundary between the physical and digital world” [1].
 Central to our technology is the pairing of a _digital identity_ to a physical item.
 An item begins its journey when a digital identity is created and assigned to that item.
-As an item makes its way through the manufacturing, logistics, sales, and consumer journey, each step is recorded as a _digital event_ the blockchain.
+As an item makes its way through the manufacturing, logistics, sales, and consumer journey, each step is recorded as a _digital event_ on the blockchain.
 Since all stakeholders have instant access to these attestations, real-time analytics allow for confident, intelligent, and timely decisions to be made.
-The concept of a _digital identity_ combined with an irrefutable history of _digital events_ creates trust and transparency that can be leveraged to create new levels of consumer confidence and new opportunities for revenue generation.
+The concept of a digital identity combined with an irrefutable history of digital events creates trust and transparency that can be leveraged to create new levels of consumer confidence and new opportunities for revenue generation.

 ![Digital Identity](whitepaper_digital_ids.svg){:class="img-responsive"}

 ##  Creating Opportunities

-While, there are benefits of applying digital identities and digital events to the existing product life cycle, what if an organization could extend the _product life cycle_ into new territory?
-We believe the life of a product does not end when the item enters the hands of consumer.
-We see end-user engagement as an untapped opportunity in an item's product life cycle.
-After an item is delivered to an end-user the user immediately begins interacting with it.
+While there are benefits of applying digital identities and digital events to the existing product life cycle, what if an organization could extend the product life cycle into new territory?
+We believe the life of a product does not end when the item enters the hands of a consumer.
+We see end-user engagement as an untapped opportunity in an item’s product life cycle.
+After an item is delivered to an end-user, the user immediately begins interacting with it.
 A platform that captures each interaction and allows analysis of the resulting dataset would create new opportunities.
-A platform that encourages and enhances user engagement would create even more opportunities.
+And one that encourages and enhances user engagement would create even more opportunities.

 ## An Example Use-Case

 **A Verified Marketplace**

-An company could use our tools to create a digital identity for each item sold in its e-commerce marketplace.
-A user purchases an item and after receiving it in the mail scans the smart label and verify the authenticity of the item.
-Then, by taking ownership of the item, the user gains access to all of the content and services associated with that item.
-Providing content and services for each item they sell, opens many possibilities for continued user-engagement and user analytics.
+A company could use our tools to create a digital identity for each item sold in its e-commerce marketplace.
+Upon receiving an item in the mail, the user scans the smart label and verifies the authenticity of the item.
+After taking ownership of the item, the user is directed to content and services created by the brand.
+These services create many opportunities for user-engagement and user-analytics capture.
 A live example of this use-case can be found at [Real Items Marketplace](https://realitems.shop/collections/100-authentic-marketplace).

 ## Architecture - Simplified